Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: INTRODUCTION

-In this paper, we explore a new MbL system that makes no assumptions regarding the illumination conditions or scale variation for vision-based geo-localization on Mars for a future Mars rotocraft.
-In particular, we incorporate a transformer-based method~\cite{loftr} for image registration into the MbL pipeline, and further enhance this method to use geometry in order to increase robustness to lighting variations.
-Furthermore, we introduce the Mars Aerial Rendering Tool for Imaging and Navigation (MARTIAN) which we use to generate a large-scale Mars dataset from orbital maps and train the image registration method.
-In summary, our contributions towards a robust MbL pipeline include: \begin{itemize} \item A new image matching method, Geo-LoFTR, that uses geometric context from digital terrain models and can improve localization accuracy compared to prior methods @1m up to 31.8\% in challenging illumination conditions under low sun elevation angles. \item A custom simulation pipeline to generate maps and aerial observations of realistic Martian landscapes derived from HiRISE~\cite{hirise} data under a wide variety of illumination conditions. \item A comprehensive evaluation of our MbL approach validating its robustness under challenging environmental conditions which clearly demonstrates the advantage of incorporating geometric context. \end{itemize}
+In this paper, we explore a new MbL system that makes no assumptions on illumination conditions or scale variation for vision-based geo-localization on Mars for future helicopters.
+In particular, we incorporate a transformer-based method~\cite{loftr} for image registration into the MbL pipeline, and enhance it by leveraging terrain geometry cues to increase robustness to lighting variations.
+Furthermore, we developed the Mars Aerial Rendering Tool for Imaging and Navigation (MARTIAN) to generate a large-scale Mars dataset from orbital maps and train the image registration method.
+In summary, our contributions towards a robust MbL pipeline include: \begin{itemize} \item A new image matching method, Geo-LoFTR, using geometric context from Digital Terrain Models (DTMs) and improving localization accuracy over prior methods @ 1m up to 31.8\% in challenging illumination conditions. \item A custom simulation pipeline to generate maps and aerial observations of realistic Martian landscapes derived from real orbital data products. \item A comprehensive evaluation of our MbL approach on synthetic and real Mars imagery. \end{itemize}

-\section{Related work}
+\section{RELATED WORK}